 The Dewey-Burdock Project is a Development stage uranium project located in Black Hills Uplift in South Dakota, USA.
 The Dewey-Burdock Royalty was created pursuant to a quitclaim deed and assignment between Neutron Energy, Inc. (acquired by Westwater Resources Inc. in 2012) and Powertech (USA) Inc., dated January 12, 2009.
 This agreement also includes certain rights of the royalty holder to require any of the underlying property rights to be re-conveyed to it to the extent that, among other things, the payor determines to abandon, not maintain in good standing or not renew any such rights or fails to hold, maintain and operate any such property as a diligent and prudent operator.

 The Dewey-Burdock Royalty does not apply to the entire Dewey-Burdock Project area.
-The royalty currently applies to approximately 1,700 acres, or approximately 16%, of the currently proposed permitted area total of 10,580 acres, with an additional 1,227 acres of coverage outside such permitted area.
-The aggregate surface and minerals rights disclosed in the Dewey-Burdock Technical Report(1) is 16,962 acres.
+The royalty currently applies to approximately 1,700 acres, or approximately 16%, of the currently proposed Dewey Burdock Project NRC permit area total of 10,580 acres, with an additional 1,227 acres of coverage outside such permitted area.
+The net minerals rights disclosed in the Dewey-Burdock Technical Report(1) is 16,962 acres.
 The area subject to the Dewey-Burdock Royalty represents 17% of such aggregate acreage.

 The Dewey-Burdock Project is an Advanced stage ISR uranium project located in the Edgemont uranium district of South Dakota, USA and is comprised of 12,613 surface acres and 16,962 net mineral acres.
 According to publicly available information, the property is owned and operated by Azarga Uranium Corp. ("Azarga"), which has announced that the Dewey-Burdock Project is its initial development priority.

-The information below regarding project milestones and recent developments for the Dewey-Burdock Project has been summarized from the Dewey-Burdock Technical Report(1), a copy of which is available under Azarga's profile on SEDAR (www.sedar.com), and from Azarga's public disclosure.
+The information below regarding project milestones and recent developments for the Dewey-Burdock Project has been summarized from technical reports available under Azarga's profile on SEDAR (www.sedar.com), and from Azarga's public disclosure.

 In its management's discussion and analysis for the three months ended September 30, 2018, Azarga disclosed that the Dewey-Burdock Project has received several key licenses and permits and is in the process of obtaining final regulatory approvals required for project construction.
 Azarga further disclosed that it is continuing to evaluate project financing options, with a view to having a funding solution in place prior to or concurrent with the finalization of permits.

-In December 2018, Azarga filed the Dewey-Burdock Technical Report(1), which included the following updated mineral resource estimates: 7.53 million short tons or 6.83 million tonnes of combined measured and indicated resources at an average grade of 0.113% U3O8 returning 16.94 Mlbs U3O8 for the ISR resources only.
+In December 2018, Azarga filed a technical report which included the following mineral resource estimates: 7.53 million short tons or 6.83 million tonnes of combined measured and indicated resources at an average grade of 0.113% U3O8 returning 16.94 Mlbs U3O8 for the ISR resources only.

 Azarga announced that on July 20, 2018, the United States Court of Appeals for the District of Columbia Circuit (the "DC Circuit Court") ruled on the Oglala Sioux Tribe's motion for summary disposition and its request to stay or revoke the United States Nuclear Regulatory Commission (the "NRC") license issued in relation to the Dewey-Burdock Project.
 Azarga's disclosure stated that the DC Circuit Court supported the NRC's decision to maintain the license, though indicated that the NRC must ensure it complies with the requirements under the National Environmental Policy Act to complete the license application and that the primary point of contention was the lack of sufficient archeological surveying on the project to identify potential impacts to the Oglala Sioux Tribe's cultural and historical resources.